What is risk diversification?

 This involves selecting specific assets within each asset class.
 For example, if you chose to invest in stocks as part of your capital allocation, to achieve a diversified portfolio you would need to ensure you are investing in stocks from a variety of sectors and industries, ranging from small start-ups to large companies.

-If you’re not already a Shartesight user, it’s time to join over 250,000 investors who are using Sharesight to discover the true performance of their investment portfolio.
+If you’re not already a Sharesight user, it’s time to join the hundreds of thousands of investors using Sharesight to discover the true performance of their investment portfolio.

 What are you waiting for?
 Sign up today and: